scottbrown/bosky/SECURITY.md

 ### Third-Party Dependencies

-Bosky relies on the following main dependencies:
+Beacon relies on the following main dependencies:

 - AWS SDK for Go v2 - For AWS API access
 - Cobra - For command-line interface